istio/istio.io/content/en/docs/ops/diagnostic-tools/istioctl-analyze/index.md

 Starting with Istio 1.4, Galley can be set up to perform configuration analysis alongside the configuration distribution that it is primarily responsible for, via the `galley.enableAnalysis` flag.
 This analysis uses the same logic and error messages as when using `istioctl analyze`.
 Validation messages from the analysis are written to the status subresource of the affected Istio resource.

-e.g. if you have a misconfigured gateway on your "ratings" VirtualService, running `kubectl get virtualservice ratings` would give you something like:
+e.g. if you have a misconfigured gateway on your "ratings" virtual service, running `kubectl get virtualservice ratings` would give you something like:

 {{< text plain >}}
 apiVersion: networking.istio.io/v1alpha3